n-ika/n-ika.github.io/teaching.markdown

 ---
 <br>

-I am currently (Fall 2021) a teaching assistant for LING321 - Phonology I, taught by [Peggy Antonisse](https://blog.umd.edu/peggyantonisse/).
+I am not teaching this semester.

-My regular office hours are **Wednesdays 9.00-11.00AM**.
-Students can always write to me to arrange a more suitable time.
-Please specify in advance whether you'd like a zoom or in person meeting.
+Previously, I was a teaching assistant for LING321 - Phonology I (Fall 2021) and for LING330 (Spring 2022) - Historical Linguistics, both taught by [Peggy Antonisse](https://blog.umd.edu/peggyantonisse/).

 Some useful links: